rozari0/weatherOne/README.md

 - Computes a comfort level score (1–5) with explanation.
 - NASA APOD image for ambience (uses DEMO_KEY if no key set).
 - Simple in-memory caching of API responses.
+- Optional plan assessment: enter an activity; if weather comfort is low, AI (Gemini) suggests alternatives.

 ### Quick Start